lucified/screenshotter/README.md

 # Screenshotter

-Node server that takes screenshots with [node-webshot](https://github.com/brenden/node-webshot).
+A Node server that takes screenshots of websites with [node-webshot](https://github.com/brenden/node-webshot).

 ## Install